Top Eco-Friendly Building and Home Renovation Trends of 2022

 Many homeowners, contractors, and builders look for reclaimed wood in good condition as this wood usually has much more character and beauty than brand new wood.

-More importantly, there is not an emerging market of new and improved materials made of post-consumer recycled products or by-products of other industries that are being used in home construction.
+More importantly, there is no emerging market of new and improved materials made of post-consumer recycled products or by-products of other industries that are used in home construction.

 |Composite Roofing Tiles||Made of recycled paper products, plastics, and hemp.
 Sometimes fiberglass or asphalt are also added in.
 Composite roof tiles are more durable than asphalt shingles and can mimic the appearance of other natural tiles and shingles.|